NeuroML/Documentation/source/Userdocs/Schemas/Networks.md

 :width: 100%
 :delim: $

-**size**$ This attribute is not used by LEMS and is provided for metadata purposes only.
-The size of the populationList is equal to the number of explicitly defined instances.
+**size**$ Note: the size of the populationList to create is set by the number of explicitly defined instances.
+The size attribute is still set, and there will be a validation error if this does not match the number in the list.

 ````